Section 119.06 | Adjudication order of agency valid and effective - hearings - periodic registration of licenses.

 When periodic registration of licenses is required by law, the agency shall afford a hearing upon the request of any licensee whose registration has been denied, unless a hearing was held prior to such denial.

 When periodic registration of licenses or renewal of licenses is required by law, a licensee who has filed an application for registration or renewal within the time and in the manner provided by statute or rule of the agency shall not be required to discontinue a licensed business or profession merely because of the failure of the agency to act on the licensee's application.
-Action of an agency rejecting any such application shall not be effective prior to fifteen days after notice of the rejection is mailed to the licensee.
+An agency's rejection of an application for registration or renewal shall not be effective until the fifteenth day after the notice of the rejection is mailed to the licensee.